sspantz/underscore-reimplementation/README.md

-# underscore-reimplementation
+# underscore library reimplementation
-a reimplementation of undersocre.js
+A reimplementation of undersocre.js